 Deals can always be found for just about every kind of vacation.
 Great deals can be found through a travel agent, on-line travel companies such as Expedia, Travelocity, Priceline, or through the actual company providing the service.
 Sometimes package deals are the best, but other times they are not.
 For example, my wife and I saved almost $1,000 by booking our own airfare for our cruise instead of booking our airfare through the cruise company.

 Take advantage of last-minute deals.
 Another tip for purchasing cruise tickets is to check in a couple weeks before your departure date.
 You can often find discounts.
 Some cruise lines will even upgrade you for free if they have availability because it’s often easier for them to sell the lower-priced tickets at the last minute.
-Last-minute deals are also a great way to get rock-bottom prices.
+Last-minute deals are also a great way to get rock-bottom prices and a great way to save money while traveling.

 Preparation can include proper clothing, foreign currency, access to funds, a raincoat, food, maps, etc. If you are traveling in the spring or fall months, or to multiple locations, be prepared for different weather situations.
 Also, make sure you have proper documentation, you bring your medications, your insurance will cover you overseas, you can charge your electronic items if necessary, and you are prepared for anything else that will affect your health, well-being, and vacation enjoyment.
 Being prepared also saves you from having to buy items at the last minute – often at a huge mark-up.